-In the years that followed its formation the Women’s Committee has become Laura Fergusson’s main fundraising body.
+In the years that followed its formation, the Women’s Committee has become Laura Fergusson’s main fundraising body.
 The members of the Women’s Committee have continued their work by organising and supporting many fundraising events.
 These events range from the very popular Race Night, held annually at the Alexandra Park Raceway, to fashion shows and bridge nights.
 The uniting theme is the combination of fun and friendship in support of a worthy cause.
 The quality of these fundraising events is always first class and those who come along have the opportunity to enjoy great hospitality, meet good people and be entertained.
-As at 2012 the Women’s Committee has raised in excess of $4,000,000 in support of LFR.
+As at 2017 the Women’s Committee has raised in excess of $4,500,000 in support of Laura Fergusson Rehabilitation.

 Presidents of the Women’s Committee: